brillout/wildcard-api/readme.md

 Wildcard only supports the Browser - Node.js stack.
 This allows Wildcard to have a simple design and to be super easy to use.

-RPC is also increasinlgy used to create the API between backend and frontend.
+RPC is increasingly used to create the API between backend and frontend.
-Most backend APIs are internal: the frontend is often the only API consumer and both the backend and frontend are usually developed within the same organization.
+Most backend APIs are internal: the frontend is often the only consumer of the backend's API and both the backend and frontend are usually developed within the same organization.

 In general,